Skip to content

 The interior is plush with premium materials used inside, with the option of either black or brown Nappa leather offered.
 The seats are comfortable, the 7-seater configuration allowing for the middle-row seat to have two “captain chairs” that GWM calls “Zero Gravity Seats” as they include 10-point massage functions – which can only be used when the vehicle is stationary.

-The two-spoke steering wheel is rightly-sized although mildly disconcerting without a fully circular design, and the gauge cluster extremely simple.
+The two-spoke steering wheel is rightly-sized although mildly disconcerting without a fully circular design, and the gauge cluster extremely minimalist.
 A Heads-Up Display (HUD) is available to gauge speed and other telemetry on the road.

 Two non-motorized sunroofs for the first and second-row seats are also available.